Learn to Paint with the Spirit of Zen in Sumi-e Ink Art

 From left: Cow by Sotatsu Tawara, White Camellia and Raku Tea Bowl by Kiichi Suzuki.

 An ink painting and nihonga school headed by Tomoko Sase, apprentice of Hodo Sakai, sixth-generation discipline of Hoichi Sakai.
 Students include not only expert artists but also embassy staff and others interested in Japanese culture.
 Traditional art supplies such as washi paper, sumi-e brushes, pine charcoal, and natural paints await in the classroom.
-The club seeks to further popularize classical painting and revitalize traditional cultural industries.
+The institute seeks to further popularize classical painting and revitalize traditional cultural industries.

 Location